Lady Feodora Gleichen: Background

-On 15 December 1885, the Court Circular announced the Queen's permission for Feodora's mother to share her father's rank at the Court of St James, and henceforth they were known as TSH Prince and Princess Victor of Hohenlohe-Langenburg.
-But the Queen did not extend that privilege to their four children, although she confirmed use of their German style as count and countesses.
-In 1889 Feodora and her sisters Valda and Helena were bridesmaids to the Princess Royal Louise and the Earl of Fife.
-On 12 June 1913 Feodora and her sisters were granted precedence before the daughters of dukes in the peerage of England by George V.
+On 15 December 1885, the Court Circular announced the Queen's permission for Feodora's mother to share her father's rank at the Court of St. James, and henceforth they were known as TSH Prince and Princess Victor of Hohenlohe-Langenburg.
+But the queen did not extend that privilege to their four children, although she confirmed use of their German style as count and countesses.
+In 1889 Feodora and her sisters Valda and Helena were bridesmaids to Louise, Princess Royal, and the Earl of Fife.
+On 12 June 1913, Feodora and her sisters were granted precedence before the daughters of dukes in the peerage of England by George V.

 Education

-Gleichen studied art in her father's studio at St James's and later with Alphonse Legros at the Slade School of Art.
+Gleichen studied art in her father's studio at St. James's and later with Alphonse Legros at the Slade School of Art.
 While maintaining her father's studio she associated with leading artists such as Sir George Frampton, sculptor of the statue of Peter Pan in Kensington Gardens.
 She completed her studies in Rome in 1891 and regularly exhibited at the Royal Academy from 1892 and at the New Dudley Gallery.

 Career

-After her father's death in 1891, she took over his studio inside of St James's Palace.
+After her father's death in 1891, she took over his studio in St. James's Palace.

 Gleichen was a multidisciplinary artist, creating large sculptures for public venues as well as smaller objects, portrait busts, drawings, small bronzes and bas reliefs.
 She produced many decorative objects such as frames, chalices and small sculptures, sometimes for the use of the royal family.
 A bas-relief and hand-mirror in jade and bronze won her a bronze medal in 1900 at the Exposition Universelle in Paris.
 She also helped with illustrations for the Younghusband Expedition to Tibet in 1904.